andrew1st/my_fullstackopen/README.md

 # my_fullstackopen
-My repo for following full stack development learning/tutorials at: https://fullstackopen.com/en/
+My repo for learning & submitting full stack development.
+Learning/Tutorials can be found at: https://fullstackopen.com/en/